|Title:||Genesee College Collection|

 Created by: Erin Lee

-Revision history: New accession added and finding aid updated by Katie Swingly, 2014
+Revision history: 2014 - New accession added and finding aid updated (KS); August 2017 - Stylistic changes (VSOM)

 The items are arranged in alphabetical and chronological order within each series.